JadenWSR/SteamProject/README.md

 ## Description

 There are a large number of games available on Steam, and people may have a hard time finding the game that they are potentially interested in.

-This web application will recommend Steam games to the user based on their input Steam purchase history.
+This web application will recommend Steam games to the user based on their input Steam game and customized searching criteria.
+Recommendations will be generated using our model and the user will be able to review all information for recommended games.

 ## How to run this app on your computer from command line
  At the command prompt or terminal, navigate to your projects directory